Overseas collectivity

-In France, an overseas collectivity (collectivité d'outre-mer, abbreviated as COM) is a first-order administrative division, on the same level as its regions, but have a semi-autonomous status.
+In France, an overseas collectivity (collectivité d'outre-mer, abbreviated as COM) is a first-order administrative division, on the same level as a region, but with a semi-autonomous status.
 The COMs include some former French overseas colonies and other overseas entities with a particular status, all of which became COMs by constitutional reform on 28 March 2003.
 The COMs differ from overseas regions and overseas departments, which have the same status as metropolitan France but are located outside Europe.

 As integral parts of France, overseas collectivities are represented in the National Assembly, Senate and Economic and Social Council.
 Though some are outside the European Union, all can vote to elect members of the European Parliament (MEPs).
 (All of France became one multi-member EU constituency in 2019.)
 The Pacific COMs use the CFP franc, a currency pegged to the euro, whereas the Atlantic COMs use the euro itself.

 As of 31 March 2011, there were five COMs: